All you need to know about enterprise code signing

 As tactics for misleading Internet users evolve, so too do the methods for protecting those users.
 Code Signing offers a method of stopping the distribution of malicious software to vulnerable individuals, as long as warnings of a lack of a code signing certificate are heeded.
 This authentication acts as a two-way street, with code signing promoting trust on both sides of the exchange.
 Not only can the user trust the sender, but the developer can also trust their software got to the correct location and is not being misused.

-To learn more, register for our webinar, All You Need to Know About Enterprise Code Signing with Encryption Consulting and Futurex on Wednesday, January 27, 2020, at 11:00 a.m.
+To learn more, register for our webinar with Encryption Consulting and Futurex on Wednesday, December 9 at 11:00 a.m.
 CT.